William A. F. Browne: W.A.F. Browne's legacy

 Universally regarded as a superb asylum superintendent and as a distinguished President of the Medico-Psychological Association (1866), Browne's reputation rested substantially on his achievements as an asylum reformer – with acute responsiveness to the psychological lives of his patients.
 Browne's early writings on asylum management – including his celebrated What Asylums Were, Are and Ought To Be – brought him international recognition, with honorary doctorates from Heidelberg and Wisconsin.
 He was also elected a Fellow of the Royal Society of Edinburgh.

 Browne is now considered as an important influence – along with Robert Grant – on the youthful Charles Darwin as a medical student in Edinburgh in 1826/1827.
 In December 1826, Browne delivered an inflammatory harangue to the Plinian Society concerning emotional expression – contesting the doctrines of Charles Bell.
 On 27 March 1827, Browne spelled out the full implications of a materialistic theory of the mind at the Plinian Society – and the 18-year-old Charles Darwin was there to hear on both occasions.
 In this way, Browne was a pivotal figure in the mutual engagement of psychiatry and evolutionary theory.
 Browne's son, James Crichton Browne, greatly extended his work in psychiatry and medical psychology.
-In his correspondence with Crichton-Browne, Charles Darwin remarked – during the preparation of The Expression of the Emotions in Man and Animals (1872) – that it should be regarded as authored "by Darwin and Browne".
+In his correspondence with Crichton-Browne, Charles Darwin suggested – during the preparation of The Expression of the Emotions in Man and Animals (1872) – that it should be regarded as "by Darwin and Browne ? ".